Quick-start - Containers

 2c Extract tar

-While in the directory with the tar downloaded in the first step, run the below command to extract its contents to the /opt/storagefabric-4.1.0-1.c1
+While in the directory with the tar downloaded in the first step, run the below command to extract its contents to the /opt/storagefabric-4.4.0-1.c1 directory.

 Note